-As of July 30, 2021, we had 395,302,404 common shares outstanding including 395,105,527 shares held as ADSs and 196,877 held as ordinary shares (which are not held in the form of ADSs).
+As of April 29, 2022, we had 397,008,153 common shares outstanding including 396,811,326 shares held as ADSs and 196,827 held as ordinary shares (which are not held in the form of ADSs).
 There is a risk that there may not be sufficient liquidity in the market to accommodate significant increases in selling activity or the sale of a large block of our securities.
 Our ADSs have historically had limited trading volume, which may also result in volatility.
 If any of our large investors seek to sell substantial amounts of our ADSs, particularly if these sales are in a rapid or disorderly manner, or other investors perceive that these sales could occur, the market price of our ADSs could decrease significantly.

-Th The market price of our ADSs and common shares may also be affected by factors such as: developments or disputes concerning ongoing patent prosecution efforts and any future patent or proprietary rights; litigation and regulatory developments in the United States affecting our VASCEPA promotional rights, and regulatory developments in other countries; actual or potential medical results relating to our products or our competitors' products; interim failures or setbacks in product development; innovation by us or our competitors; currency exchange rate fluctuations; and period-to-period variations in our results of operations.
+The market price of our ADSs and common shares may also be affected by factors such as:

+- developments or disputes concerning ongoing patent prosecution efforts and any future patent or proprietary rights; - litigation and regulatory developments in the United States affecting our VASCEPA promotional rights, and regulatory developments in other countries; - actual or potential medical results relating to our products or our competitors' products; - interim failures or setbacks in product development; - innovation by us or our competitors; - currency exchange rate fluctuations; and - period-to-period variations in our results of operations.

-Further, the United Kingdom ceased to be a member of the European Union on January 31, 2020, commonly referred to as Brexit, and the 11-month implementation period ended on December 31, 2020 and a new trade deal between the United Kingdom and the European Union was agreed to on December 24, 2020.
-The effects of Brexit are uncertain and may have a negative effect on global economic conditions, financial markets and our business, which could reduce the price of our ADSs and common shares.
+Further, the effects of Brexit are uncertain and may have a negative effect on global economic conditions, financial markets and our business, which could reduce the price of our ADSs and common shares.
 In particular, Brexit could lead to a period of considerable uncertainty in relation to the UK financial and banking markets, as well as on the regulatory process in Europe, which could cause the broader global financial markets to experience significant volatility.
 Asset valuations, currency exchange rates and credit ratings may also be subject to increased market volatility due to the ongoing uncertainty.
 Lack of clarity about future UK laws and regulations as the United Kingdom determines which EU rules and regulations to replace or replicate could decrease foreign direct investment in the UK, increase costs, disrupt our business, depress economic activity and restrict our access to capital, any of which could negatively impact the price of our ADSs and common shares.